Uriopass/Egregoria/README.md

 ## Devblog

-I will try to keep a blog about Scale's development [here](http://douady.paris/blog/index.html).
+I will try to keep a blog about Egregoria's development [here](http://douady.paris/blog/index.html).

 ## Special thanks to